vendasta/marketplace-documentation/docs/Guides/provisioning_workflow.md

 |`activation_id` | This is a unique activation tracking id, it will be required to resolve a Pending Activation.|
 |`order_form_submission_id` |This is a unique id for tracking order form data from an Activation.

-## Possible Workflows
+## Provisioning Workflows

-It is recommended that if webhooks are being used to utilize the _Pending Activation Workflow_
+It is recommended that if webhooks are being used to utilize the _Pending Activation Workflow_.
+If your operations team has to take manual steps to provision the offering, then this flow is **required**.

-This workflow is configured via the `Use "Pending Activation" workflow` checkbox in the _Product activation_ section of the _Product Info_ page.
+The `Use "Pending Activation" workflow` checkbox in the _Product activation_ section of the _Product Info_ page shifts the responsibility for activation resolution from Vendasta to the Vendor.

+**Manual UI Route**
+1) An email with the order details will be sent to all of the email addresses registered in the Notifications --> Recipient Email list.
+2) Execute whatever steps are needed to provision product.
+If you utilize the API or SSO this will involve mapping the `account_id` to the equivilent id for your product.
+3) Resolve the pending activation via Vendor Center. _Vendor Center -> Product -> Accounts -> Pending accounts_. *Note that the Pending accounts subtab only appears when the `Pending Activation` workflow checkbox is selected on the product or one of it's Add-ons.

+**API Route**
 1) When the webhook is received always respond with a 200 indicating a successful response
 2) Execute whatever steps are needed to provision product
 3) Resolve the pending activation via the _Resolve a Pending Activation` API endpoint in the Accounts API.

 </br>

-**Full Purchase Workflow**
+**Full Provisioning Workflow**
 ![Activation Workflow](../../assets/images/provisioning/activation_workflow.png)

 ## Activation Types